 Nick Kuzmack is a digital media professional with over 10 years of experience in Journalism, Editing, Copy Writing, Research, Social Media Marketing and Social Networking.
 He has a proven track record of creating thought provoking and thoroughly researched work for a variety of publications and companies.
 Kuzmack’s work is published by SLUG Magazine, Heatwave Magazine, Utah Stories and independently, here at Nixbeat.com.
 He has a Bachelor of the Arts in Political Studies from Westminster College SLC and holds duel-citizenship with the United Kingdom and the United States.
 He has spent much of his life traveling back and forth between the two countries.

-DJ Nix Beat has been featured for dJ’ing in SLUG Magazines November 2015 Localized Show and in the July/August 2016 issue of Salt Lake Magazine.
-He has also been a regular guest host on DJ Forgotten Boy’s Rock n’ Roll Radio Show and DJ Dum Dum Boy’s Echoplex on the University of Utah’s K-UTE Internet Radio program.
-DJ Nix Beat has hosted nights at the Circle Lounge,Bar X/Beer Bar,The Republican and The Chakra Lounge.
-He has also DJ’ed for The 2014 Joe Strummer Memorial Show, SLUG Magazine’s Annual SLUG Cat and for bands such as Protex, The Dirty Fences, The Vibrators , The Night Beats, The Cry and Ex-Cult.
+DJ Nix Beat has been featured for dJ’ing in SLUG Magazine, Salt Lake Magazine, KUAA Radio and on the University of Utah’s K-UTE Internet Radio program.
+DJ Nix Beat has enjoyed residences and hosting nights throughout Salt Lake City.
+He has also DJ’ed for bands such as Protex, The Jackets, The Darts (US), Giuda, The Dirty Fences, The Vibrators , The Night Beats, The Cry and Ex-Cult.